.NET System.Collections ToString extension for converting collections to a string in the format that is based on the one in Python

 dotnet test

-The tests are mainly testing whether both C# Collections and non-collection types are converted to string in the expected Python format
+The tests are mainly testing whether C# Collections types are converted to string in the expected Python format, and confirming that calling ToPyString

 [Fact]